-Marianne Engelman Lado is a managing attorney of the Northeast regional office.
+Marianne Engelman Lado is a Sr. Staff Attorney with the Northeast regional office in New York.

 She joined Earthjustice with more than twenty years of experience working on issues of health within the civil rights context.
 She served for ten years as the director of litigation and advocacy at New York Lawyers for the Public Interest (NYLPI), a non-profit civil rights law firm that focuses on racial and ethnic disparities in access to health care, environmental justice, and disability rights.